IDinsight/aaq_core_template/profiling/README.md

 ## TO-DO

 - Add cPython profiling and options to Makefile target to allow for selection of profiler tool.
 Use [this](https://stackoverflow.com/a/2826068).
-- Add easy functionality to test different models using an argument.
 - Possibly: Separate endpoints so that each endpoint can be tested separately and a different HTML file is created per endpoint.